chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Setup and Config
 =====================================================
-A backend HA cluster requires all machines in both the frontend group and backend HA cluster to be running |chef server| 12.4.0 (or higher) and requires the backend HA cluster package to be 0.3.0 (or higher).
+A backend HA cluster requires all nodes in both the frontend group and backend HA cluster to be running |chef server| 12.4.0 (or higher) and requires the backend HA cluster package to be 0.3.0 (or higher).

 Before creating the backend HA cluster and building at least one |chef server| to be part of the frontend group, verify: